 15 July 2026 Registration deadline

-31 August 2026 Start of the Young European Catalysis Forum
+31 August 2026 Beginning of the Young European Catalysis Forum

 Topic & preliminary program